Meet your guide - Nia

 My pride and passion for showing off the beauty of Wales, and a hefty dose of travel planning experience led me to the idea of starting Real Wales Tours, which I began in 2016.
 With local insight, Wales offers a constant surprise for the visitor and I just love taking people beyond the tired clichés and preconceptions of Wales to a place of childlike magic and wonder.
 It transports me in some way back to those carefree summer days of my childhood.

 I still love learning about other cultures, and languages.
 I speak Spanish, Welsh (not as well as perhaps I should...) and rusty French, as well as English.
 I enjoy nothing more than to go off for a long hike and am a qualified Lowland Leader.
 I spend all of my spare time exploring Wales and travelling further afield with my family and dog - I have 4 year-old twin daughters and a golden retriever called Sunny.
-You'll probably find me on the beach or walking the coast path or mountains of Wales - I want to see everything!
+When I’m not on a tour you'll find me on the beach or walking the coast path or mountains of Wales - I want to see everything!

 My favourite thing about being a guide is the people I get to meet, the conversations and culture I'm able to absorb without even leaving Wales!
 My main aim is to help people have a great experience, and to fall a little bit in love with Wales.
 Hope to see you on a trip soon!